solarsailer/matthieuoger.com/content/posts/2020-04-27-systemic-actions-automation.md

 ---

-In computing (and life in general), there are a few principles that I consider extremely important:
+In computing (and life in general), there are a few principles that I consider extremely important and I'm trying to apply as much as possible:

 - **Repeatability**: repeat a task in a predictable manner and efficiently without dreading it;
 - **Robustness**: ensure you are doing the right steps and actions all the time, constantly.
 Backup.
 Use version control and history systematically;